Mastering the Line of Credit: A Comprehensive Guide

 Accessing Funds and Making Payments

-Lines of credit involve a draw period that is followed by a repayment period.
-Here is how they work.
+Lines of credit typically feature a draw period followed by a repayment period:

 Draw Period